pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 ## 7.4 Practical Implications

-For NCAA athletic administrators, our model provides:
+For NCAA athletic program administrators, our model provides:
 - Early warning indicators for financial decline risk
 - Identification of institutions with strong improvement trajectories
 - Decision support tool (not replacement) for resource allocation